dashjoin/djapp-wot/paper.md

 <img width="860" alt="image" src="https://github.com/user-attachments/assets/32d2a478-e249-467e-ac27-2adc6773d008">

+TODO: new screenshot to include fields for security

 The TDs are stored in the table "thing" along with the child tables "property" and "action".
 The table registry is used to store the addresses of the registries.
 The next step is to load the data.
 The platform allows to express this extract-load-transform process using [JSONata](https://jsonata.org/) with some extensions for accessing [REST services and databases](https://dashjoin.github.io/platform/latest/developer-reference/#dashjoin-expression-reference).

 Loading all TDs from the registry can be done using the following code: